 Now you are ready to backfill the hole with soil!
 Before you start adding back in the soil, take some time to mix in fertilizer, so your tree has more nutrients in the soil surrounding it.
-Start by adding the soil back into the hole and water thoroughly after all the has been added back in.
+Our tree service specialists advice that you start by adding the soil back into the hole and water thoroughly after all the has been added back in.

 Add Mulch Around Your Tree

 As the final step, add mulch around the tree to keep the moisture, nutrients, and soil in place!
 Keep the mulch away from the tree trunk because it can often lead to rot.
 Make sure and water your tree each day to keep it moisturized!